 Moana and Matthew

-First home buyers Moana and Matthew purchased a home in November 2020.
+First home buyers Moana and Matthew purchased a home back in November 2020.
 At the time, their lender’s floating rate was 4.5%, the 1-year fixed rate was 2.3%, the 2-year rate was 2.6% and the 3-year rate was 2.8%.
 They knew rates were at historical lows and had tested their mortgage affordability using much higher rates.
 Their plan was to repay their loan as fast as possible while they could.
 They decided to split their $500,000 loan into two portions – a fixed-rate portion of $425,000 and a floating portion of $75,000, which they offset against their emergency savings account.
 Part of the reason for doing this was because Moana was in the running for a major work promotion, which would enable them to bump up their mortgage repayments – something a floating mortgage allows you to do without penalty.

-Because interest rates could stay low for at least a couple more years, Moana and Matthew chose a 1-year fixed rate and a 30-year term.
-Their ambition is to clear the $75,000 floating loan within a year.
-When the larger chunk of loan comes off 1-year fixed, they plan to move $50,000 of it to floating (so they can pay it off quickly if they have the means) and fix the rest at the new 1-year rate.
-This is a pattern they hope to keep repeating for as long as possible.
-By fixing for just one year at a time, they believe they’re in a better position to secure good fixed rates going forward.
-However, if interest rates rise steeply in a year they may end up re-fixing at a less favourable rate than if they has fixed for two years.
+Because interest rates might stay low for at least a couple more years, Moana and Matthew chose a 1-year fixed rate and a 30-year term.
+Their ambition was to clear the $75,000 floating loan within a year.
+When the larger chunk of loan comes off 1-year fixed, they planned to move $50,000 of it to floating (so they could pay it off quickly if they had the means) and fix the rest at the new 1-year rate.
+This was a pattern they hoped to keep repeating for as long as possible.
+By fixing for just one year at a time, they believed they were in a better position to secure good fixed rates going forward.
+However, if interest rates rose steeply in a year they realised they might end up re-fixing at a less favourable rate than if they had fixed for two years.
 Rates did start to rise quickly, so they chose a longer fixed rate for more certainty and only kept a small amount on floating, as the higher rates meant they’d have less surplus for making extra repayments.